hotchk155/hotchk155.github.io/split/midipowermod.md

 ## Does Banana Split Support MIDI Power?

-I have been asked a few times about whether the Banana Split can provide power over MIDI to other devices that can be powered over MIDI...
+**Banana splits sold from the start of 2017 are able to provide MIDI bus power** (This version has  a small picture of a banana on the back of the PCB which you might be able to see through the bottom of the case)

-**As sold, current versions of the Banana Split thru-box DO NOT provide power over MIDI** This is because the GROUND pins of the outputs are not connected.
+Older versions of the Banana Split thru-box DO NOT provide power over MIDI.
+This is because the GROUND pins of the outputs are not connected.

 However I will show how here they can be connected so that Banana Split can provide MIDI power to other bus-powered devices. **This mod will require a soldering iron**